 First of all, thank you for looking at my website and getting this far.
 Below is a listing of my credentials.
 But first I’m going to tell you a bit about how I got to where I am today.
 I attended Boston University for undergraduate school, and during a hiatus, I began working in the Children's Unit of Walter E. Fernald School in Belmont Massachusetts, a long-term residential facility for people with serious developmental disabilities.
 A short time after I began working there, Dr. Bruce Baker and his team from Harvard University took over management of the Children’s Unit and began doing early research in the area of behavior modification.
-I became a member of their team and worked with developmentally delayed children to develop skills, and was later chosen to be among a select group of parent trainers to help parents learn methods for using behavior modification.
+I was invited to become a member of their team and worked with developmentally delayed children to develop skills, and was later chosen to be among a select group of parent trainers to help parents learn methods for using behavior modification.
 About a year later, an Occupational Therapist (OT) was brought in and began teaching the children self-care skills, such as dressing and feeding.
 These children began to have a sense of self efficacy and dignity and I was hooked.
-I decided to become an occupational therapist, and was very lucky that I was admitted into Boston University’s occupational therapy program, which is and was one of the top occupational therapy programs in the US (ranked #1 in 2017 by US News and World Report).
+I decided to become an occupational therapist, and was very lucky that I was admitted into Boston University’s occupational therapy program, which is and was one of the top occupational therapy programs in the US (ranked #1 again in 2020 by US News and World Report).
 While in OT school, I was awarded a federal grant to provide OT services in a “Model City” preschool and provided therapy to preschool children there.